emiliUn/deer-timestamp/readme.md

 Deer Timestamp Add-On is a module that allow you to convert a Unix timestamp into a human readable date.
 A human readable date can be converted into timestamp too.
 Pretty amazing !
 The module support iso8601 and UTC format.
 It display timestamp in seconds or milliseconds.

-This add-on is multi-platform and mlti-web-borwser.
+This add-on is multi-platform and multi-web-borwser.

-## :smiley: Getting Started
+## :rocket: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for standard use or debugging mode.